This post may contain affiliate links. Read my full disclosure policy.

 - Make a well in the center and fry the noodles for 1 minute.
 Add the Sauce and chopped kimchi, tossing everything together.
 Taste.
 Adjust heat adding more chili paste if you like as well as fish sauce or soy sauce.
 (I usually add 1 more tablespoon of Chili paste and a dash of fish sauce.)
 Lastly, add in any protein you’ve prepped at the very end, tossing to combine.

 - Serve immediately, dividing the amount 2-3 bowls, sprinkling with scallions and sesame seeds.
-Feel free to top with a soft boiled egg if you like.
+Feel free to top with any additional toppings.

 Keywords: kimchi noodles, Korean noodles, vegan noodles, asian noodles vegan,